Tuesday, 5 November 2024

 She showed them how to curtsey and how to maintain perfect deportment.
 The young ladies pouted and complained as they crossed the room that the books on their heads were too heavy, but Miss Blythe insisted that her method was the only one by which they would achieve poise and elegance, and she was proved correct.

 Miss Blythe taught her charges how to dress appropriately for different occasions, and took them through the sometimes confusing array of cutlery and flatware that would greet them at grand banquets.
-She explained how they should respond to young gentlemen, with a pleasing combination of attentiveness and coyness.
+She explained how they should respond to young gentlemen, that is, with a pleasing combination of attentiveness and coyness.
 She reminded them that, although it was an age in which young women were becoming more assertive, they should pay close attention to her dictums, if they wished to make the desired impression in the right circles.

 The ‘right circles’ were those in which their doting mamas hoped their dutiful daughters would attract suitable and suitably rich husbands.
 It was, for most of them, a vain hope, for aristocracy and ‘old money’ prefer their own kind.